 - Clean up any soap and shampoo residue, which may act to feed the mold.

 - Hire a licensed plumber to take care of any water leaks.

-- If you have a problem with pink or black mold (or have experienced one in the past), remove bathroom carpeting.
+- If you have a problem with pink mold (or have experienced one in the past), remove bathroom carpeting.
 Replace with a rug or bathmat that can be washed and dried readily.